survivejs/webpack-book/manuscript/techniques/04_testing.md

 ### Configuring Webpack

 Webpack can provide similar functionality through a web interface.
-We have written the configuration parts we need earlier in this book, so now it’s more about combining those together.
+The hard parts of the problem have been solved earlier in this book, what remain is combining those solutions together through configuration.

-To tell webpack which tests to run, we have to import them somehow.
+To tell webpack which tests to run, they need to be imported somehow.
 The *Dynamic Loading* chapter discussed `require.context` that allows us to aggregate files based on a rule.
 It is ideal here.
 Set up an entry point as follows:

 **tests/index.js**